We are all stories in the end. Just make it a good one eh?

 The '90s were transformational years in India.
-I grew up in a working-class neighborhood in Hyderabad, India, surrounded by family members who were blue-collar factory workers who lost jobs due to government privatization policies and could not bargain for fair settlements.
+I grew up in a working-class neighbourhood in Hyderabad, India, surrounded by family members who were blue-collar factory workers who lost jobs due to government privatization policies and could not bargain for fair settlements.
 We had to live through inefficient government machinery, inadequate civic infrastructure, lack of consumer protection, political corruption, and communal riots.

 All these life situations have impressed upon me that no matter the nature of the societal problem, the only way to fight it is to have a collective voice and a platform, and this lead me to choose journalism as a career.

-I started as a field reporter and covered the news with a specific focus on governance, women empowerment, and socio-cultural issues related to human trafficking, climate-related agrarian crisis, discrimination of marginalized sections, honor killings, extra-judicial killings perpetrated by the police, natural calamities and elections.
+I started as a field reporter and covered the news with a specific focus on governance, women empowerment, and socio-cultural issues related to human trafficking, climate-related agrarian crisis, discrimination of marginalized sections, honour killings, extra-judicial killings perpetrated by the police, natural calamities and elections.
 I have produced stories for digital platforms, Radio, and World Television bulletins in English, Telugu, and Hindi.

 I transitioned from broadcast to digital journalism during my employment with BBC (June 2017 to February 2021).
 The stories that I have worked on are published on digital platforms of BBC News (Indian languages, English, Spanish, African, and Middle East)